10 Transposing Instruments

 Transposing Instruments: Key Signatures

-• Transposing instruments will have a different key signature than instruments in C.
+• Transposing instruments have a different key signature than instruments in C.

 • You can use the key signature to figure out the transposition interval of the transposing instrument.